-h.
+- a.
+Certified calibration of automatic pipettors should be performed on an approximate annual schedule by a qualified professional. - b.
 Pipettors used for non-critical measurements do not need to be calibrated prior to use.

 - a.
 Choose the automatic pipettor with the correct range. - b.
+Use clean, dry tips, correctly seated in the pipettor before measuring the desired substance. - b.
 Follow operating instructions for filling and dispensing pipettor.